-Findings Issue The RGC has Many funders overseas, including the ARC in Australia, the Academy of Finland, the Irish Research Council, the NRF in not yet established Singapore, BBSRC and other Research Councils in the UK, and the effective NSF in the USA have established, or are establishing, policies to policies to promote the responsible management of and access to research promote data, along with the related material including software and algorithms.
-Policies include requirements to submit data responsible management of management plans as an integral part of applications, to provide and access to access to data underlying publications, and more recently to research data. ensure that data conform to the FAIR principles that they should be findable, accessible, interoperable and re-usable.
-Such policies fully recognise the restrictions on access that must apply to data relating to individual, or which is sensitive on a range of other grounds.
-Many funders have played key roles in supporting the establishment of data repositories and related services; and the policies are accompanied by copious advice and guidance on the complex issues involved in research data management and open data9.
-The RGC has not yet established effective policies in these areas.

-The RGC has not yet established effective policies in these areas.
-Guidance documents for applicants in the GRF and CRF state that PIs should assess the potential for archiving and data sharing, and that additional weight will be given to applications that do so (though it is not clear how this is carried out in practice).
-In the AoE and TRS, PIs are encouraged in the guidance notes to 'include in completion reports the data repositories where research data of their projects can be assessed and shared'.
-But the completion report forms themselves do not include any reference to data.
+Findings Observations Issue The RGC has Many funders overseas, including the ARC in Australia, the ■ [81] Develop, with Academy of Finland, the Irish Research Council, the NRF in not yet the help of external established Singapore, BBSRC and other Research Councils in the UK, and the expertise and in effective NSF in the USA have established, or are establishing, policies to consultation with policies to promote the responsible management of and access to research the sector, policies promote data, along with the related material including software and and procedures on algorithms.
+Policies include requirements to submit data responsible data management management of management plans as an integral part of applications, to provide and open data, and access to access to data underlying publications, and more recently to including: research data. ensure that data conform to the FAIR principles that they should be - Guidance to findable, accessible, interoperable and re-usable.
+Such policies fully researchers and recognise the restrictions on access that must apply to data universities on data relating to individual, or which is sensitive on a range of other management and grounds.
+Many funders have played key roles in supporting the access to data. establishment of data repositories and related services; and the - Support for policies are accompanied by copious advice and guidance on the universities in complex issues involved in research data management and open providing data data9. management support services.
+The RGC has not yet established effective policies in these areas. - The submission of Guidance documents for applicants in the GRF and CRF state that data management PIs should assess the potential for archiving and data sharing, and plans (DMPs as part that additional weight will be given to applications that do so of applications for (though it is not clear how this is carried out in practice).
+In the awards, along with AoE and TRS, PIs are encouraged in the guidance notes to 'include guidance for in completion reports the data repositories where research data of reviewers on how to their projects can be assessed and shared'.
+But the completion assess them. report forms themselves do not include any reference to data. - Reporting on data management and access as part of progress and completion reports.